Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Defining Reward Hacking

+If an optimal policy for $\proxyreward$ exhibits reward hacking, then we say that $\proxyreward$ is a \emph{hackable correlated proxy}:

-\end{definition} For example, in the traffic control environment, optimizing average speed as a proxy reward leads to autonomous vehicles blocking highway on-ramps, a strategy that increases overall average speed by allowing highway traffic to move freely while forcing on-ramp cars to stop completely.
-However, the true reward becomes extremely low because commute times for the cars on the on-ramp are now arbitrarily long.
-This policy is thus reward hacking under Definition~\ref{definition:reward_hacking} since the true reward that it accumulates is lower than that achieved by typical human driving.
+\end{definition} For example, in the traffic control environment, optimizing average speed as a proxy leads to autonomous vehicles blocking highway on-ramps, a strategy that increases overall average speed by allowing highway traffic to move freely.
+However, the true reward becomes extremely low because commute times for the cars on the on-ramp are arbitrarily long.
+This policy is thus reward hacking under Definition~\ref{definition:reward_hacking} since the true reward is lower than that of typical human driving.

 \smallparagraph{Verifying our definition experimentally} To test whether Definition~\ref{definition:reward_hacking} accurately captures intuitive cases of reward hacking in practice, we consider four realistic environments and an illustrative gridworld.
-In addition to the aforementioned traffic simulator, we consider a pandemic mitigation and glucose monitoring environments, all of which were originally studied by \citet{pan_effects_2022} as examples of reward hacking.
+In addition to the aforementioned traffic simulator, we consider pandemic mitigation and glucose monitoring environments, all of which were originally studied by \citet{pan_effects_2022} as examples of reward hacking.
 PandemicSimulator \citep{kompella_reinforcement_2020} uses a specialized SEIR (susceptible, exposed, infected, recovered) infection model to simulate the COVID-19 pandemic among a population; the policy controls the level of lockdown restrictions placed on the population by observing the results of testing.
 The proxy reward omits the political cost of certain decisions.
 SimGlucose \citep{man_uvapadova_2014} is based on an FDA-approved simulator of Type 1 Diabetes patients in which a policy monitors glucose levels and administers insulin.
 The true reward captures patient health while the proxy reward prioritizes reducing the monetary cost of insulin.